 The news.
 Paul Crouch died yesterday.
-He had quite the racket going, obviously, laughing all the way to the bank.
-This is a quote from The New York Times obituary on him this morning (written by Emma G. Fitzsimmons):
+He had quite the racket going, laughing all the way to the bank.
+This is over now.
+Here’s a quote from The New York Times obituary on him this morning (written by Emma G. Fitzsimmons):

 In 2010, donations to TBN totaled $93 million.
 The Crouches [Paul and Jan] had two mansions in Newport Beach, Calif., and used corporate jets valued at $8 million and $49 million each.

 Not houses, mansions.
 That pretty much says it all, doesn’t it?
 He became fabulously wealthy claiming to be an ambassador to someone who preached poverty (Jesus).

 Details on the mansions.
 In 2012, The New York Times did a profile piece on Crouch’s Trinity Broadcasting Network, written by Erik Eckholm.
 It includes the following details about Paul and Jan and their Newport Beach mansions:

 Mr. and Mrs. Crouch have his-and-her mansions one street apart in a gated community here [in Newport Beach], provided by the network using viewer donations and tax-free earnings.
 But Mrs. Crouch, 74, rarely sleeps in the $5.6 million house with tennis court and pool.
 She mostly lives in a large company house near Orlando, Fla., where she runs a side business, the Holy Land Experience theme park.
 Mr. Crouch, 78, has an adjacent home there too, but rarely visits.
 Its occupant is often a security guard who doubles as Mrs. Crouch’s chauffeur.

 The twin sets of luxury homes only hint at the high living enjoyed by the Crouches, [...]